Napp/xray-laravel/README.md

 composer require napp/xray-laravel
 ```

-2. Add middleware to the top of the global middleware in `App\Http\Kernel.php`
+2. Add middleware to the top of the global middleware in `App\Http\Kernel.php`.

 ```php
 protected $middleware = [